Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/docs/keyring.md

 ### Wrong keyring backend on Linux

 If no Secret Service daemon is running, `keyring` returns a `fail.Keyring` backend.
-The CLI detects this automatically and falls back to `lkru` if it is available.
+The CLI detects this and falls back to file-based storage.
 To confirm which backend is active:

 ```bash
 python3 -c "import keyring; b = keyring.get_keyring(); print(b.__class__.__module__)"
 ```

-If the output contains `fail`, start GNOME Keyring or KWallet, or install `lkru` and the CLI will use it automatically on the next invocation.
+If the output contains `fail`, start GNOME Keyring or KWallet, or use `--ini-file` for file-based storage.

 ### Integrity check failure